slicervm/docs.slicervm.com/docs/index.md

 ### GPU-powered AI and agentic workflows

 Slicer isn't tied to Firecracker.
-With the Cloud Hypervisor support, any kind of GPU from an Nvidia 3090 RTX to a Tesla A100 can be used run local LLMs using Ollama, or a tool of your choice.
+With the Cloud Hypervisor support, any kind of Nvidia GPU from a 3060 RTX, to a 3090 RTX, to an A100 can be used run local LLMs using Ollama, or a tool of your choice.

 Ephemeral VMs can be launched for agents via API, or command line - supplying a userdata script for bootstrap.
 You can then set up your own agent for command & control.